-A lunch time detention takes place from 12:25 to 12:55.
-Students will be escorted to the detention room by their period 3 class teacher.
+A lunch time detention takes place from 13:30 to 13:55.
 Students have enough time at the end of the detention to go to the toilet or get food.
-If a student fails or refuses their lunch detention then they must resit the detention the following day and they will also be placed in an after school detention on the Friday of that week for one hour.
-If a student is in a lunchtime detention a text message is sent the day before to inform parents to enable conversations and reminders to take place at home.
+If a student fails or refuses their lunch detention then they will be placed in an after school detention on a Tuesday, Thursday or Friday (whichever comes next).

-Friday After school detention:
+After school detentions:

 This takes place immediately after school on a Friday for one hour.
 Students are placed in this detention as part of the escalation process from a failed or refused lunchtime detention.
-In some cases it may be necessary to place a student in this detention without a failed or refused lunch time detention.
-If a student is placed in a Friday after school detention then a text message will go home the day before.
+In some cases it may be necessary to place a student in an after school detention without a failed or refused lunch time detention.
+If a student is placed in an after school detention then this will be notified via Class Charts.